DataWithMowa/E2E_Python_Analysis/README.md

 **Purpose:**

-These analytical steps were performed to identify differences between the courier company's charged amounts and our expected charges, allowing us to assess the accuracy and efficiency of the courier services.
+These analytical steps were performed to identify differences between the Sureway couriers' charged amounts and Sigma Industries expected charges, allowing us to assess the accuracy and efficiency of the courier services.
 </details>

 ## Results & Findings: